 We will calculate this based on the best available data, and ensure that the methodology is transparent and visible to the profession, while ensuring that the cost remains within overall spending limits.
 Each practice will receive a proportion of the total figure calculated for the scheme.
 NHS England will provide this as an additional, identifiable payment to each practice.

-As set out in the GP Indemnity Review report, in hours indemnity inflation has been found to be rising at 10 per cent per annum and this will inform the payments to be made from April 2017.
+As set out in the GP Indemnity Review report, in hours indemnity inflation has been found to be rising at 10 per cent per annum and this will inform the payments being made in March 2017.

-Further work is needed to establish out of hours indemnity inflation in 2016/17.
-We envisage that by the end of the year NHS England will have completed discussions with the profession and CCGs how we can best deliver on the principle of protecting GPs working out of hours from indemnity inflation rises.
+We know that indemnity inflation for out of hours is rising at around 17%, therefore NHS England are undertaking discussions with the profession and CCGs to establish how we can best deliver on the principle of protecting GPs working out of hours from indemnity inflation rises.